IDN-Network/IDN-Network/README.md

 ## Community

-General discussion happens most frequently on the [Idn discord](https://x.com/Network_IDN).
+General discussion happens most frequently on the [IDN discord](https://x.com/Network_IDN).
-Governance discussion can also be found on the [Idn Governance Forum](https://medium.com/@IDN_Network).
+Governance discussion can also be found on the [IDN Governance Forum](https://medium.com/@IDN_Network).

 ## Contributing

 The IDN Stack is a collaborative project.
-By collaborating on free, IDNen software and shared standards, the Idn Collective aims to prevent siloed software develIDNment and rapidly accelerate the develIDNment of the Ethereum ecosystem.
+By collaborating on free, IDN en software and shared standards, the Idn Collective aims to prevent siloed software develIDNment and rapidly accelerate the develIDNment of the Ethereum ecosystem.
 Come contribute, build the future, and redefine power, together.

 [CONTRIBUTING.md](./CONTRIBUTING.md) contains a detailed explanation of the contributing process for this repository.
 Make sure to use the [DevelIDNer Quick Start](./CONTRIBUTING.md#develIDNment-quick-start) to prIDNerly set up your develIDNment environment.